- Toddler development generally means that he can both stand alone, and begins to walk all by himself.

 - Less predictable eating habits mean he may eat lots one day and hardly be interested the next.

 - He may hesitate as new foods are introduced, so it may take several tries before he opens up.
 Never insist that he finish what’s in his bowl, but rather allow him to rely on his hunger and fullness cues.

-- He may exaggerate the chewing action, opening his mouth wider than necessary and causing some food and saliva to dribble out.
+- Your Toddler may exaggerate the chewing action, opening his mouth wider than necessary and causing some food and saliva to dribble out.
 But that’s to be expected and is perfectly okay.

 - He’ll prefer the familiar routine of mealtime—seeing the same bib, bowl and utensils is comforting to your Toddler.
 His larger height and weight will usually mean that a high chair is no longer needed as he takes his own seat (or booster seat) at the table.

 —Mashed Potatoes & Gravy with Roasted Chicken & Carrots